IDWR/upstream-tracer/README-config.md

 # upstream-tracer
 ## Configure the EpaTracer Widget within Web AppBuilder
 Add the `EpaTracer` widget to the web application.
 Optionally change the title or widget icon.
+Set one or more search-sources, one or more search layers and the parameters that govern the upstream trace.
+Refer to the introduction in [README.md](README.md) for an example of a configured widget.

+This widget is derived from [Esri's NearMe](https://doc.arcgis.com/en/web-appbuilder/create-apps/widget-near-me.htm) widget.
+Even though the labels for this widget's user interface have been modified, the configuration instructions on that page can be used to supplement this page.
 ## Search Source Settings
 Specify the layers used to select a starting point for the upstream-trace.
 > ![Search Source Settings](images/settings/SearchSourceSettings.png)